Dokument/PyBitmessage-Daemon/README.md

 PyBitmessage-Daemon
 ===================

-PyBitmessage Daemon Client allows users to interact with PyBitmessage while daemon = true
+PyBitmessage Daemon Client allows users to interact with PyBitmessage through the command line.
+PyBitmessage can be found here: https://github.com/Bitmessage/PyBitmessage

 It allows you to interact with PyBitmessage via the api which unforatunately (as of PyBitmessage version 0.3.0) is limited.